grimme-lab/qc2-teaching/doc/recommendations.rst

 - If a calculation stops abnormally check the output (*e.g.* orca.out, job.last etc.) and error files first.
 Always make sure that you pipe all needed output data into files if its not done by default.
 - Read your output and error files carefully.
 Especially check the last lines of the output file for error messages that give a hint what may caused the problem.
 - If you identified the problem (maybe you have to start at the first point again), check the program manual for additional options or trouble shooting help, fix the problem and restart your calculation.
-- If the calculations still stops abnormally and all other possibilities and options are exhausted, prepare a detailed description of the problem, the output/error messages and contact one of the tutors.
+- If the calculation still stops abnormally and all other possibilities and options are exhausted, prepare a detailed description of the problem, the output/error messages and contact one of the tutors.

 Software Recommendations